dfsnow/opentimes/site/content/about.md

 calculate lots of travel times.
 OpenTimes is sort of the spiritual successor to that work.

-I built OpenTimes during a 6-week programming retreat at the [Recurse Center](https://www.recurse.com/scout/click?t=e5f3c6558aa58965ec2efe48b1b486af), which I highly recommend.
+I built most of OpenTimes during a six-week programming retreat at the [Recurse Center](https://www.recurse.com/scout/click?t=e5f3c6558aa58965ec2efe48b1b486af), which I highly recommend.